wichmann-lab/python-psignifit/docs/user_guides/Basic-Usage.rst

 Basic Usage
 ===========

 First :ref:`install <install_guide>` the toolbox.
-After successful installation of psignifit 4 you can fit psychometric functions as follows:
+After successful installation of psignifit you can fit psychometric functions as described in this guide.
+For a more interactive way to get started, look at :ref:`Demo 1 <sphx_glr_generated_examples_demo_001.py>`.

 As usually in python you first need to import the necessary packages.
 Here we import numpy for array handling and psignifit.